sbrow/skirmish/skir/README.md

-	card        show information about a specific card export      compile cards from the database to a specific format ps          fill out Photoshop templates
+	card        show information about a specific card dump        save the current database to disk export      compile cards from the database to a specific format ps          fill out Photoshop templates
+	recover     reload the database from disk
 	sql         query the database
 	version     print skir version